rudderlabs/profiles-mcp/README.md

 For other AI clients or if automatic integration fails:

+1. **First, run setup**: Ensure you've run `./setup.sh` to create the `scripts/start.sh` file and install dependencies

-1. Configure your AI client's MCP settings to use this command:
+2. **Configure your AI client's MCP settings** to point to:
    ```
-   /path/to/profiles-mcp/scripts/start.sh
+   /absolute/path/to/profiles-mcp/scripts/start.sh
    ```
+   Replace `/absolute/path/to/profiles-mcp/` with the actual full path to your cloned repository

-2. Refer to your specific AI client's documentation for MCP server configuration.
-Make sure you update the client to its latest version.
+3. Refer to your specific AI client's documentation for MCP server configuration.
+Make sure you update the client to its latest version

-3. Restart your AI client after configuration
+4. Restart your AI client after configuration

-**Recommended Model**: For the best experience, we recommend using a **high-capability model** such as Claude Sonnet 4.5, GPT-5 etc. While the server works with most LLMs, advanced reasoning models provide optimal performance for complex profiles project workflows
+**Recommended Model**: For the best experience, we recommend using **high-capability models** such as the latest Claude Sonnet, GPT-5 class, or similar advanced reasoning models.
+While the server works with most LLMs, advanced reasoning models provide optimal performance for complex profiles project workflows

 ## Quick Start